 Buy comprehensive travel insurance that covers all your bases if something were to happen.

-These tips mainly pertain to those traveling solo.
-Not having to deal with the anxiety that often comes with solo travel (especially as a female) is one of the many reasons we think group travel actually enhances the experience.
-We have heard over and over again from our travelers, that traveling with El Camino allows them to fully immerse themselves in the destination, enjoy the nightlife, and other activities without having to be constantly watching their back.
+While these tips are relevant for anyone traveling solo, they're especially important to keep in mind when traveling to Colombia (or any country for that matter), as a female traveler.
+Not having to deal with the anxiety that often comes with solo female travel is one of the many reasons we think group travel actually enhances the experience.
+We have heard over and over again from our female travelers that traveling with El Camino allows them to fully immerse themselves in the destination, enjoy the nightlife, and other activities without having to be constantly watching their back.
 They also know that traveling with us does not mean they have to sacrifice the quality of the experiences because they chose group travel.
 They know that we seek out the same boutique experiences they would try to seek out on their own and in many cases would not be able to get themselves.

 In the end, always trust your instincts.
 If something feels not quite right, take steps to get out of the situation.
 Gut instinct is your best friend as a solo traveler.
 If you want more tips on solo travel check out our blog post on the Solo Traveler's Guide to Latin America.

-WHY NOW IS THE TIME TO VISIT COLOMBIA
+WHY NOW IS THE BEST TIME TO VISIT COLOMBIA

 “If you want to experience a country you'd never go yourself, to be immersed in both leisure and culture experiences that would have been impossible to navigate and plan on your own, go to Colombia with El Camino.
 It's the perfect mix of education and vacation; of understanding and enjoyment; of going deeper and having so much fun.
 Don't be scared to go alone — El Camino attracts some of the coolest humans who want to experience the world together.
 Go, go, go!” -- Catherine G, Google Review